floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In summary, the modular monolith architecture aims to find a middle ground between the monolith and microservices architectures by reaping the benefits of both approaches.
 While opting for a modular monolith architecture already improves flexibility and comprehensibility, it can also be used as a step in the migration towards a microservices architecture.

-// Justification for choice of modular monolith in this thesis

 == Challenges and opportunities